jamsch/expo-speech-recognition/README.md

   locale: "en-US",
 })
   .then((result) => {
-    if (result.status === "opened_dialog") {
+    switch (result.status) {
+      case "opened_dialog":
         // On Android 13, the status will be "opened_dialog" indicating that the model download dialog was opened. console.log("Offline model download dialog opened.");
-    } else if (result.status === "download_success") {
+        break;
+      case "download_success":
-      // On Android 14+, the status will be "download_success" indicating that the model download was successful. console.log("Offline model downloaded successfully!");
+        // On Android 14+, model was succesfully downloaded. console.log("Offline model downloaded successfully!");
-    }
+        break;
+      case "download_canceled":
+        // On Android 14+, the download was canceled by a user interaction. console.log("Offline model download was canceled.");
+        break;
   })
   .catch((err) => {
     console.log("Failed to download offline model!", err.message);